 The organisation currently operates in the following countries:

 Champneys operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations;

-• Whistleblowing policy: Champneys encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
+• Whistleblowing policy: Champneys encourages all our workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, our organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Employees, customers or others who have concerns can email email@example.com in confidence.
+Employees, customers or others who have concerns can email firstname.lastname@example.org in confidence.

 • Supplier/Procurement code of conduct: Champneys is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 Champneys works with suppliers to ensure that they meet the standards of the code and improve their worker's working conditions.
 However, serious violations of the Champneys supplier code of conduct will lead to the termination of the business relationship.
 Before any commitment to work with a supplier, we ensure all of our suppliers have a robust modern slavery & human trafficking statement.